-To this end, we have; undertaken research with children and young people about their needs experiences; become a member of the Policy Committee of Suicide Prevention Australia; set up an organisational-wide working group to ensure that our staff and service responses are equipped to effectively manage client and colleague suicidality; developed specific age-appropriate comics to help children seek help who are affected by this issue; and developed and disseminated a position statement setting out our recommendations for policy and service change.
-We are also currently working with Roses in the Ocean, the only suicide prevention lived experience network in the country, to develop a lived experience network of young people.
+To this end, we have; undertaken research with children and young people about their needs experiences; become a member of the Policy Committee of Suicide Prevention Australia; developed specific age-appropriate comics to help children seek help who are affected by this issue; and developed and disseminated a position statement setting out our recommendations for policy and service change.
+We have also worked with Roses with the Ocean to develop a lived experience network of young people (for more on this see below).